mevers303/composer-classifier/README.md

 ```
 The `mido` library is pivitol for this application.
 It provides objects for reading and handling MIDI files, tracks, and messages.
 Visit the [Mido documentation](https://mido.readthedocs.io/en/latest/midi_files.html) for more info.

 There are 3 feature extraction strategies we will be exploring.
-Now we will demonstrate how the following example MIDI messages will be changed with each strategy:
+Now we will demonstrate how the following example MIDI messages will be changed with each strategy.
+Note that the `time` attribute is the number of ticks since the last message and not an absolute time:
 ```
 <note_on  channel=0 note=45 velocity=110 time=0>
 <note_off channel=0 note=45 velocity=0   time=256>